This website contains affiliate links. If you buy, you are supporting my work. Thanks!

 - Many otherwise productive hours are wasted on social media each day.

 - Unrealistic social personas that many feel they have to present, and many feel they need to match, cause low self esteem.
 Instagram can have effects on your self-esteem – find out how to protect yourself.

-- People may compare how many likes or comments they get with others and this can damage self worth.
+- People may compare how many likes or comments they get with others and this can damage self-worth.

 - People can feel worthless when comparing their own lifestyle to what they see on Instagram or Facebook.